imagineLife/big-site/content/k8s/containers-first.md

 Containers can be helpful when...
 1. working across many "projects": 1 container for the rest api, 1 container for a db, 1 container for a micro-service, etc
 2. working with others who are working exclusively on one of those "containers" above, where you are working on a different one
-3. running many parts all at once: rather than running the db, a few "microservices", and a rest api (_or a few_) all on your personal laptop, Docker and [Docker Compose](https://docs.docker.com/compose/) has allowed for "containerizing" all of those "services" and running them with potentially a single command - less to deal with when only developing one service at a time
+3. running many parts all at once: rather than running the db, a few "microservices", and a rest api (_or a few_) all on your personal laptop, Docker and [Docker Compose](https://docs.docker.com/compose/) has allowed for "containerizing" all of those "services" and running them with potentially a single command - less to deal with when only developing one service at a time.
+Containers share a single parent OS.

 ## Containers get Orchestrated
 [Docker Compose](https://docs.docker.com/compose/), as noted above, helps in a few ways - primarily probably running several containers at once with little development effort.